Archives

 The

-Lady from the Midway It's Tommy's last day of broadcasting from
+from the Midway It's Tommy's last day of

-play the song and then everyone realizes maybe it would have been
+to play the song and then everyone realizes maybe it would have

 Teeth

-STILL for Sale Mischke is perusing the classifieds when he
+for Sale Mischke is perusing the classifieds when

-comes across an ad for a fellow trying to sell his dentures.
+he comes across an ad for a fellow trying to sell his

-What's strange is that Tommy had talked to this very same fellow
+dentures.
+What's strange is that Tommy had talked to this

-several months ago, and back then he was trying to sell this very same pair
+fellow several months ago, and back then he was trying to sell

-like to hear the original call Mischke made to this fellow, you
+you'd like to hear the original call Mischke made to this

 Broadcast Archives.